 In terms of difficulty – the game is pretty tricky.
 You will soon find yourself overwhelmed with enemies in some areas and if you take your eyes off them for one moment then it could be the difference between life and death – which isn’t helped by the fact that some levels do take about 30 minutes to progress through.
 The bosses of the stages are also quite tricky – if you die then you are thrown back to the map screen with that whole run (and all of its spoils) lost.
 This is where the frustration kicked in with me as I replayed various levels numerous times in order to get stronger.
 The problem here is that it feels like a Rogue-like game in that you are expected to keep playing until you get better stats and armour, but the fact you lost it all if you die kinda defeats that feeling.
 You have to go back and replay earlier levels, ones you know you can complete, as that way you know that you should be able to finish the level and actually get out with the items you need.

 Graphically, the game looks really cute and delightful – even if underneath it’s a game about corruption, money, and bribery.
-The avatars in the cutscenes aren’t the best as they are just blown up versions of the tiny sprites, so they look all blocky (which I guess is the point, but it would have been nice to have some detailed avatars).
+The avatars in the cutscenes aren’t the best as they are just blown-up versions of the tiny sprites, so they look all blocky (which I guess is the point, but it would have been nice to have some detailed avatars).
 The audio is also equally as good with the music being really well suited to the game and the narrator’s voice is perfect for the role – it’s a shame other characters aren’t voiced as well, but I’m glad at least one of them is.

-In terms of performance, the Vita version has a few slowdowns on both the PSTV and the Vita itself. there isn’t many but they are noticeable once the action is cranking up on screen.
+In terms of performance, the Vita version has a few slowdowns on both the PSTV and the Vita itself.
+There isn’t many but they are noticeable once the action is cranking up on the screen.
 By that I mean when you have about 7+ enemies on screen and a trap either hitting them or hitting you, the game has a brief stutter and a little slowdown – but nothing major as it mainly running at a decent rate.

-Penny-Punching Princes is an interesting game which combines various gameplay mechanics in order to deliver a unique gaming experience.
+Penny-Punching Princess is an interesting game that combines various gameplay mechanics in order to deliver a unique gaming experience.
 Embracing the bribery mechanic, you can spend hours searching for the creatures you need for your armour and convincing them to come with you on your journey whilst also ensuring you obtain the correct traps to help you wipe out the others.
 The only let-down is having to repeat previous levels due to the ‘you die, you lose everything’ mentality of the death mechanic, this made some levels boring and monotonous due to their length and you usually being OP when you are replaying levels.

-Other than that – This is a great game to play at home or on the go with full PSTV support and I had a lot of fun playing it.
+This is a great game to play at home or on the go with full PSTV support and I had a lot of fun playing it.
 Recommended to fans of Beat ’em Ups, Rogue-like games, and simple RPGs – why not give it a try!
 One thing to be aware of, the game is digital only in the UK with only a physical version on the Switch available in Europe and the USA.